Close

 • University Police

-The Team will review communication submissions primarily to assess campus climate issues and patterns of activity.
-If the Team believes that further action may be needed, it may take additional actions.
-For example, reports regarding extraordinary acts of diversity and inclusion may be forwarded to Strategic Communications and Public Affairs.
-Please note that if a submission appears to suggest a violation of one of the CSU Executive Orders, or a violation of the law, then the Team will provide the person(s) filing the submission with information on appropriate offices and existing reporting channels if they would like to submit their concerns for further review and action.
-To the extent permitted by law and/or policy, the Team will keep submissions to Inclusive SDSU confidential if the reporter so requests.
-We will always ask permission before using your submission in connection with celebrating acts of diversity and inclusion on campus.
+Always dial 9-1-1 in the event of an emergency or to report a crime.
+For Inclusive SDSU submissions, the team will review communication submissions primarily to assess campus climate issues and patterns of activity.
+If the team believes that further action may be needed, it may take additional actions.
+For example, reports regarding extraordinary acts of diversity and inclusion may be forwarded to Strategic Communications and Public Affairs to be highlighted as appropriate, via university channels.
+If a submission appears to suggest a violation of one of the CSU Executive Orders, or a violation of the law, then the team will provide the person(s) filing the submission with information on appropriate offices and existing reporting channels if they would like to submit their concerns for further review and action.
+To the extent permitted by law and/or policy, the team will keep submissions to Inclusive SDSU confidential if the reporter so requests.
+The team will always ask permission before using your submission in connection with celebrating acts of diversity and inclusion on campus.

 If you are interested in submitting a communication to Inclusive SDSU, please do so through our Inclusive SDSU Form